 After graduating from the Iowa Writers’ Workshop, Alexandria Peary suffered for years from a lengthy writing block but has become a prolific writer (using the techniques of mindfulness), with six books and over 150 scholarly articles and creative pieces published in journals and magazines.
 Her books include Prolific Moment: Theory and Practice of Mindfulness for Writing.
+As the newly appointed Poet Laureate of New Hampshire, she looks forward to offering mindful writing techniques to the writers of her state, along with her students at Salem State University.
 It is her lifelong mission to help alleviate writing-related suffering experienced by others.

 Amy M. Smith is an associate professor of media and communication at Salem State University.
 Her research interests include community building in fiber arts spaces, family genealogy and communication, and representations of gender in the media.
 Her stress management tools include mindfulness, knitting, sewing, and puppy snuggles.